 Viruses have a lipid (think grease) layer encapsulating and protecting the core of the virus.
 The virus can stay active for many hours on surfaces and then get picked up by touch.
-Then they get to our face and infect us because most of us touch our face frequently.
 So how can the presence of viruses on surfaces, such as Covid-19, best be addressed?
 Z BioScience Multi-Task Probiotic Cleaner is an excellent way to address the problem because the powerful surfactants immediately attack and dissolve the lipid layer that holds the virus together.
-No protective lipid layer – no functional virus.
+No protective lipid layer – no functional virus. (like washing our hands with soap & water).
 Multi-Task is a great surfactant as demonstrated in independent tests by TURI Labs (Toxic Use Reduction Institute) at UMASS Lowell.
 During their laboratory testing they proved that MultiTask removed 95.2% of surface soils, making it one of the most effective cleaners they have tested.

 So, performing a “meticulous” cleaning using Multi-Task, (in accordance with the CDC’s instructions), creates a combination of detachment of viruses from the surface while simultaneously causing the virus to fall apart, and so creates a clean, safe surface Furthermore,